 Transfusion-transmissible infections surveillance reports

-In 2011, the Blood Service and Kirby Institute published a comprehensive surveillance report for transfusion-transmissible infections (TTI) - Safe blood – a focus on education, epidemiology and testing.
+In 2011, the Blood Service and the Kirby Institute published a comprehensive surveillance report for transfusion-transmissible infections (TTIs) - Safe blood – a focus on education, epidemiology and testing.
 This report analysed surveillance data for the period 2005–2010 and was the preface to planned annual TTI surveillance reports, with the first annual report being published the following year in 2012.

 Lifeblood regularly reviews and updates the donor interview and selection process, taking into consideration local and overseas research studies, international best practice, literature reviews and analysis of surveillance data such as that included in this report.

-1. Supporting the effectiveness of donor education and selection, the prevalence of transfusion‑transmissible infections is substantially lower among first‑time blood donors (12 to 95 times) than in the general population in 2017 and with the exception of potentially infectious syphilis shows a stable or declining trend since 2005.
+1. Supporting the effectiveness of donor education and selection, the prevalence of transfusion‑transmissible infections is substantially lower among first‑time blood donors (15 to 102 times) than in the general population in 2017 and with the exception of potentially infectious syphilis shows a stable or declining trend over the period 2007-2016.

 2. The prevalence of transfusion‑transmissible infections among first‑time donations was much higher than the prevalence among all donations, highlighting the importance of promoting donor education of potential new donors and ensuring first‑time donors read the pre‑donation information and understand the importance of ‘self‑deferral’.